jpgerard/Diagram_POC/cline_docs/progress.md

 - **Advanced Features**: 🔄 Not Started

 ## Current Milestone
 Deploying the application to Streamlit Cloud and testing the prototype with real diagrams using the direct OCR approach that matches the test scripts.
+Added car-hud-decoding-hardware_preprocessed.png as a sample diagram option and made UI adjustments for better Streamlit Cloud compatibility.